top of page

 • the catcher must NOT IMPEDE THE KICKER and STAY BEHIND THE back chalk-line of homeplate until the ball is kicked. (the catcher should not crowd the batter, give them enough room to kick).

-• The kicker is NOT allowed to kick the ball IN FRONT OF home plate - if he/she does so, it is considered a foul ball with the option for the defense to decline the foul ball and take the resulting play.
+• The kicker is NOT allowed to kick the ball IN FRONT OF home plate line - if he/she does so, it is considered a foul ball with the option for the defense to decline the foul ball and take the resulting play.

 • BATTING LINEUPS MUST STAY IN ITS ORIGINAL ORDER THROUGHOUT THE ENTIRE GAME.